 Features: Watershed protection and natural habitat totaling 5.83 acres.

-Location: Two parcels can be found at the end of Hollypoint Road.
+Location: Two parcels can be found at the end of Holly Pond Road and two other parcels are located off Alden Road.

 This property contains 3 lots of uplands and a fourth lot which is a salt marsh with bordering vegetated wetlands along the coast of Hammett’s Cove.

-The Ludes Estuary was generously donated to the SLT in 1999.
+The Ludes Estuary was generously donated by Jack and Doris Ludes to the SLT in 1999.

 Features: The estuary is nearly 6 acres of woods and marsh located off Creek Road and contains a rare coming together of fresh and saltwater marsh where the creek meets the tides at the Briggs Cove end of Hammett’s Cove.
 Although no trails presently exist on the property, plans are under way to create trails and a viewing point on the property in the coming year.